- Beauty Services

 As the undisputed queen of the day, you may want your wedding dress to reflect your status.
 Sweeping wedding gowns with long trains, gloves and tiaras are popular with royal brides.

-Red is considered to be a very lucky colour in the Chinese culture so brides often wear red wedding dresses (cheongsams).
-If white doesn't appeal, why not do the same and spice up your wedding day.
+Red is considered to be a very lucky colour in the Chinese culture, so brides often wear red wedding dresses (cheongsams).
+If white doesn't appeal, why not do the same and spice up your wedding day?
+It'll absolutely be a dress everyone remembers!

 Tans With Wedding Dresses